diarcastro/drupal-builder/readme.md

 # drupal-builder CLI

-A CLI for to transpile, build and generate Drupal theme assets.
+A Drupal CLI for to transpile, build and generate Drupal theme assets.

 ## Generators